-Award-winning reporter Adrian Arambulo is a co-anchor and general assignment reporter for NBC4 Southern California.
-He anchors NBC4’s weekend edition of “Today in LA,” and co-anchors NBC4's 5 p.m. and 6 p.m.
-News on Saturdays, alongside Kathy Vara.
-He also can be seen weekly reporting for NBC4 News at Noon, 5 p.m. and 6 p.m.
+Award-winning journalist Adrian Arambulo is a co-anchor and general assignment reporter for NBC4 Southern California.
+He co-anchors the NBC4 weekend evening newscasts at 5 p.m., 6 p.m. and 11 p.m.
+He can also be seen reporting during the week.
 His most recent news stories can be viewed here.
 Follow him on Twitter here.

 Recognized for his in-depth coverage of breaking news, Arambulo has reported on a variety of news stories from Hurricane Ike and the Fort Hood shooting massacre, to more recently the murder of a Navy SEAL sniper by a fellow veteran and the aftermath of the massive fertilizer plant explosion in West, Texas.
 On the lighter side, Arambulo was sent to St. Louis and San Francisco to cover the Texas Rangers' World Series runs and the opening of the Bush presidential library, where he witnessed five presidents on one stage.

 Arambulo comes to NBC4 after spending six years at KDFW-TV in Dallas-Fort Worth, where he served as a weekend morning anchor and reporter for the ‘Good Day’ morning show.
 Prior, Arambulo was a general assignment reporter and fill-in anchor for KLAS in Las Vegas, and earlier he served as bureau chief for KGBT in Brownsville, Texas, where he reported on as many as 10 stories in a single day.